THE SCORING SECRET: Coming January 2024

 Ty Connor, say goodbye to the sun, say hello to a series of hotel rooms as you learn the systems and structures of a whole new organization.

-Because the team you led to the Cup Fucking Final no longer has need of your very specific, spectacular talents.
+Because the team that drafted you, where you once won the Cup and got close two other times, no longer has need of your very specific, spectacular talents.

-Time for a rebuild in Miami, and rebuilds don’t happen around thirty-two-year-olds who eat up too much cap space.
+Time for a rebuild in Miami, and rebuilds don’t happen around thirty-year-olds who eat up too much cap space.

 It’s not that I’m unfamiliar.
 I’m fucking familiar.
 Hamilton is only an hour and a half from where I grew up outside Buffalo.
 It’s what you drive past—gritty steel plants and all—on your way to the hockey centre of the world, Toronto.